Mexico Birding Tour

 Oaxaca birding

-We again start our day with breakfast at the hotel, after which we head out for another exciting day of birding.
+We start our day with breakfast at the hotel, after which we head out for another exciting day of birding.

 Day 4: